Manila Ocean Park takes pride in being the pioneering ocean theme park of the country.

 When we finally reached the entrance point of Manila Ocean Park, we were greeted by a throng of school children and their parents in long queues, patiently waiting to get inside the park.
 Manila Ocean Park is a premier educational facility, as such, schools include it in their educational tour itinerary.

 It can get a bit chaotic at the entrance because there are no noticeable signs as to where to register (for online bookings), where to buy tickets (for walk-in guests), or which window is for redeeming vouchers.
-Good thing Khris was able to figure out which window to go to for visitors like us who have booked their tickets online.
+It was a good thing that Khris was able to figure out which window to go to for visitors like us who have booked their tickets online.

 To be honest, it can get overwhelming inside the Manila Ocean Park.
 For one, the area of the theme park itself is huge.
-Moreover, the crowds can get pretty disorderly at times especially if they are coming out of the attractions.
+Moreover, the crowds can sometimes get disorderly when they come out of the attractions.
 Nevertheless, just stay calm and follow the directions to the attractions that you want to visit.

 Here are some of the things to see at the Manila Ocean Park